Call/WhatsAppText +1 (302) 613-4617

 Discussion Board Post Support

-Berklee Canvas discussion posts are graded academic arguments—not music chat.
-An initial post on a harmony topic requires a clear analytical position supported by score-based evidence or musicological scholarship, cited in the course’s required format (Chicago or APA).
-Peer responses must offer genuine analytical contribution—a counterargument, a comparative example, or an extension of the harmonic analysis.
-Our discussion post service covers both initial posts and peer responses across all Berklee programs.
+Berklee Canvas discussion posts are graded academic arguments.
+An initial post on a harmony topic requires a clear analytical position supported by score-based evidence, cited in Chicago or APA.
+Peer responses must offer genuine analytical contribution — a counterargument, a comparative example, or an extension of the analysis.
+Our discussion post service covers initial posts and peer responses across all programs.

 • Analytically grounded initial posts